MetricSign

 Common causes

-• 1Creating an index on a TEXT or BLOB column without specifying a prefix length
+• 1CREATE INDEX or ADD INDEX on a TEXT or BLOB column without a prefix length — MySQL cannot build a B-tree key from an unbounded value.

 How to fix it